allenmcasey/symbolic-fuzzer/README.md

 # symbolic-fuzzer

-A symbolic fuzzer tool capable of generating input values symbolically for Python functions in a given source file, and determining whether or not each function contains execution paths that are unreachable.
+A symbolic fuzzer tool capable of generating symbolic inputs for Python functions in a given source file, and determining whether or not each function contains execution paths that are unreachable based on accumulated constraints.
+This project extends the functionality of the fuzzingbook.SymbolicFuzzer tool provided by The Fuzzing Book (see **References** below).
+The extensions this tool offers include the following:

+  * Support for List initialization and use inside of functions
+  * Support for function calls from the function being analyzed
+  * Support for unsat core collection, and the ability to trace the unsat core up the path back to the source

+Please refer to the section **Assumptions We Make** below for more information on the limitations of these supported extensions.

 ### Installation